 Technology experts discuss the role of innovation in tackling financial crime

 Teodora Christova provides expert insight into Refinitiv’s Global Financial Crime Report, which has exposed how criminals are becoming more connected and innovative.
-She states that “this highlights the need for businesses to ensure that they’re maximising the use of tech, trusted data and the expertise of their people”.
+She states that “this highlights the need for businesses to ensure that they’re maximizing the use of tech, trusted data and the expertise of their people”.

 Teodora also believes that the combination of emerging technology, innovation and new collaborations will help turn the tide against financial crime and says that the overarching message to come out of the research is that, “almost every respondent sees technology as the greatest enabler to facilitate the fight against financial crime”.